web-platform-dx/web-features/docs/publishing.md

 Publishing requires the `NPM_TOKEN` repository secret.

-Set the secret by running `gh secret set --repo=web-platform-dx/web-features NPM_TOKEN` or via the repository settings (_Settings_ → _Secrets and variables_ → _Actions_).
+Set the secret by running `gh secret set --repo=web-platform-dx/web-features NPM_TOKEN`, which prompts you to paste the secret, or via the repository settings (_Settings_ → _Secrets and variables_ → _Actions_).

 If you're replacing this token, then use the following settings: